The FDA classifies cannabis as a Schedule I drug with ‘no accepted medical use,’ but it’s also for sale as a pharmaceutical. How?

 If it was your kid’s life on the line, would you rely on hooch CBD oil?
 Or would you go for the guaranteed stuff in Epidiolex?
 Now ask yourself those same two questions when you factor medical insurance into the mix.
 Which one will insurance cover, and which ones won’t it cover?
 It’s not always a straight forward decision.

-The Schedule I Drug With “No Accepted Medical use”
+What is a Schedule I Drug With “No Accepted Medical use”

 There’s nothing particularly special or magical about Epidiolex.
 According to GW Pharmaceuticals’ CEO, Justin Gover, Epidiolex is simply a CBD tincture.
 It contains trace amounts of other cannabinoids like THC, but not enough to have any real effects.
 Yet until recently, the Drug Enforcement Administration (DEA) considered CBD to be a Schedule I drug, right alongside THC.